ch4mpy/egastro/backend/README.md

 #### <a name="access-control-security-expressions-with-parameters-tests"/>4.2.3.
 Unit tests

-We'll first need a new persona for our test (someone who does not work at Sushi Bar).
+We'll first need a new persona for our test (someone who does not work at Sushi Bach).
 Let's define `src/test/resources/ch4mp.json`:

 ```json
 {